ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/bulk-insert/append-in-bulk.js.markdown

 {NOTE: }

-* `store.BulkInsert` is RavenDB's high-performance data insertion operation.
+* `bulkInsert` is RavenDB's high-performance data insertion operation.

 * The `bulkInsert.timeSeriesFor` interface provides similar functionality to the [session.timeSeriesFor](../../../../document-extensions/timeseries/client-api/session/append),
   but without the overhead associated with the _Session_, resulting in significantly improved performance.